Kenzie-Nice/Kenzie_Nice.github.io/README.md

 <h3>Steps</h3>
 <p>
-  After you have prepared your brewing choice of caffeinated goodness and your setup is complete, it's time to start up that coffee maker!
+  After you have prepared your brewing choice of caffeinated goodness and your setup is complete, it's time to start up that &amp;coffee maker!
   <hr />
   <ul>
     <li>Using 1TBLS for every 2 cups, scoop your grounds into your filter</li>